On the Nucleolus of a Class of Linear Production Games: Introduction

 There are different standard solution concepts in cooperative game theory when it comes to splitting (transferable) utility fairly among the different actors involved in a coalition.
-The most popular are the Core~\cite{gillies1959solutions}, the Shapley value~\cite{shapley1953value} and the Nucleolus~\cite{schmeidler1969nucleolus}.
-Our main goal in this study is to offer practitioners solutions that are sound conceptually but also attractive computationally (and thus possibly implementable).
-We mainly focus on the nucleolus which gained traction in the past years from this perspective as new polytime algorithms were developed (e.g.~\cite{mourad,jochen}), building upon the linear programming (re)formulation of the different steps of the Maschler's scheme~\cite{maschler1979geometric}, the main computational approach used to compute the nucleolus.
+The most popular are the core~\citep{gillies1959solutions}, the Shapley value~\citep{shapley1953value} and the nucleolus~\citep{schmeidler1969nucleolus}.
+In this work we are mainly interested in the core and the nucleolus.

-K{\"o}nemann and Toth~\cite{konemann2020general} introduced a general framework that allows to identify polytime solvability of the nucleolus when the maximum violation problem (separating over the core of the game with a maximally violated inequality) can be phrased as a (integral) dynamic program.
-The underlying algorithm is prohibitive computationally, however we believe that it should serve, first and foremost, as a guide to identify problems that can be tackled efficiently in principle (pretty much as the equivalence between separation and optimization in combinatorial optimization).